 Every tap-n-go, click and auto-debit you make creates financial data.
 This information is becoming increasingly valuable, and now the government wants to give you the power to use it for your own benefit.
 It also wants to make your use of this financial information the catalyst to drive competition and innovation among the banks and organisations.
 It’s called open banking and it’s set to revolutionise the banking industry – and save you money too.

 To says it’s been a turbulent time for the banking industry in Australia would be an understatement.

 After the fallout from the Hayne royal commission, consumer trust in banks is at an all-time low.
 As big tech companies like Apple raise the bar and start rolling out their own ideas of what financial products should look like, consumers are looking to their bank expectantly and asking them to step up to the proverbial plate.

-The issue of who owns a consumer’s data has always been a bit of a grey area, so in early 2017, the Productivity Commission released a report recommending the federal government introduce a CDR to “improve consumer control over the data which businesses hold about consumers’ use of their products and services”.
+In early 2017, the Productivity Commission released a report recommending the federal government introduce a CDR to “improve consumer control over the data which businesses hold about consumers’ use of their products and services”.

-And us Australians are not the only ones trying to do something about peoples’ data.
+And us Australians are not the only ones trying to do something about people's’ data.
 In Europe, they have recently implemented the GDPR (for General Data Protection Regulation), which aims to achieve similar purposes to those stated above around the CDR.

 Our banking sector will be the first industry to have the CDR rolled out.
 The Energy and Telco sectors will be the next industries to get the CDR treatment.
 So what is open banking and why should you care about it?